Day-fit/Alohomora/README.md

 Run the application with the appropriate arguments:

 - `-h`: Display help information.
-- `-e=path`: Encrypt the specified file or directory.
+- `-e="path"`: Encrypt the specified file or directory.
-- `-d=path`: Decrypt the specified file or directory.
+- `-d="path"`: Decrypt the specified file or directory.
+- `-r="path"` Remove protected path.
+- `-a="path"` Add new protected path.
+- `-p`: Decrypt all the protected paths.
+- `-o`: Encrypt all the protected paths.
+- `-vp` Display all the protected paths.

 **Examples**: